 These requirements can be fulfilled through the process of Preventive Maintenance.

-Advantages of Preventive Maintenance in Calibration
+Advantages of Preventive Maintenance in the Calibration Process

 - Ensures proper functioning of reference standards

-- Fulfilling the requirement of ISO standards
+- Fulfilling the requirement of ISO standards like ‘ensuring the validity of results’ and ‘Intermediate check.’

 - Once data is recorded, you will have a tracking record of its performance, thus, a good way to justify an extension for a calibration interval.